Comfy-Org/docs/.notes/topics.md

 The ComfyNode object
 Inputs, outputs and widgets
 Custom widgets  (*)
-Adding to the menus (node, canvas)
+Adding to the menus (node, canvas) and preferences/settings Other key JavaScript objects (prompt, app, graph, workflow) and methods you might want to hijack Group nodes  (*)
-Other key JavaScript objects (prompt, app, graph, workflow) and methods you might want to hijack Group nodes  (*)
+Groups

 ## Server-Client messaging: